-The Building Regulations 1991 Approved Document B 2006 Edition (5.37) recommends that every escape route (other than those in ordinary use) should be distinctively and conspicuously marked by emergency exit sign(s) of adequate size complying with the Health and Safety (Safety Signs and Signals) Regulations 1996.
-In general, signs containing symbols or pictograms which conform to BS 5499:4: 2000 and BS 5499:5: 2002 satisfy these requirements.
+The Building Regulations 2010 Approved Document B 2006 Edition (5.37) recommends that every escape route (other than those in ordinary use) should be distinctively and conspicuously marked by emergency exit sign(s) of adequate size complying with the Health and Safety (Safety Signs and Signals) Regulations 1996.
+In general, signs containing symbols or pictograms which conform to BS 5499:4: 2000 and BS 5499:5: 2002 or BS ISO 7010 satisfy these requirements.
 In some buildings, additional signs might be needed to meet requirements under other legislation.